Leslie Lemke: Biography

 Leslie could remember and play back a musical piece of any length flawlessly after hearing it once.
 Among the many songs he was estimated to know, two that he often sang were the Christian hymns "How Great Thou Art" and "Amazing Grace".
 As time went on, Leslie became more verbal and more musically accomplished, and increasingly creative and witty.
 After playing back a musical piece he had heard, he sometimes launched into an improvisation of it.
 He was known to have composed songs on the spot, singing with a baritone voice.
 His verbal IQ is 58.

 By 1980, Leslie was regularly giving concerts in Fond du Lac, Wisconsin.
 His newfound fame gained him invitations to television shows such as CBC's Man Alive, the CBS Evening News, 60 Minutes, and That's Incredible!
 In 1983, ABC broadcast The Woman Who Willed a Miracle, a drama about Leslie and his adoptive mother.
 It starred Cloris Leachman as May Lemke.
 Leslie is also the subject of Fred Small's song, "Leslie is Different" and makes a short appearance in Michael Vey 4.

 Leslie has toured the United States, Scandinavia, and Japan, and has given free concerts on occasion.

 His adoptive mother May Lemke developed Alzheimer's disease and died on November 6, 1993.
+As of 2014, Leslie lived with Mary Parker, May’s daughter, in Arpin, Wisconsin.
+His verbal skills continued to improve, and he still performed concerts as well as creating improvised musical pieces.